codefellows-seattle-javascript-401d23/31-34-budget-tracker-app/LAB-33.md

   * it should log acctions and the state updates
   * it should wrap the updating of the store in a `try/catch` and gracefully log errors

-* Find to places to conditionaly render UI in your code based on view state.
+* Find to places to conditionally render UI in your code based on view state.

 ## Stretch Goals
 * Test your reducers and action creators